-Consumers making a 911 call from a wireless phone should remember the following:
+When making a 911 call from a wireless phone, you should:

 - Tell the emergency operator the location of the emergency right away.